magic-note.ai — guide — 120×42

 2. Paste the URL

-3. Optionally tick Auto-summarize — Claude reads the article and prepends a summary block
+3. Tick Auto-summarize — the model reads the article and prepends a summary block

 4. Click Import